20 Types of Cars and Body Styles Explained

 SPORTS CAR (Types of Cars)

-Once upon a time, you only referred to a two-seat convertible — like the Mazda MX-5 Miata and the BMW Z4 — as a sports car.
+There was a time when a two-seat convertible, like the Mazda MX-5 Miata and the BMW Z4, was the only car referred to as a sports car.
 They had to be small, sporty-looking, and fun to drive.
-Not so much anymore.
+Not easy at all nowadays, though.

-Today, the term casts a wider net to cars like the Chevy Corvette.
-Moreover, it can even include vehicles with a small backseat, such as the Ford Mustang and Porsche 911.
+Now the term covers cars such as the Chevy Corvette, and even includes some with a small backseat, like the Ford Mustang and Porsche 911.

 #4.
 STATION WAGON.